From sandwich seller to billionaire developer, Alex Spanos lived rags-to-riches story

 Recognizing opportunity in the postwar farm labor program that brought hundreds of thousands of Mexicans to work in the United States, he opened a housing camp for migrants on an abandoned military airfield leased from San Joaquin County.
 By the late 1950s, he began investing in real estate and soon had enough money to go into the construction business.

 Mr. Spanos was inducted into the California Building Industry Hall of Fame in 2005.
 He eventually handed over the reins of A.G.
-Spanos Cos. to his sons, Dean and Michael Spanos, who is president.
-His two daughters, Dea Spanos Berberian and Alexis Spanos Ruhl, also held leadership positions.
+Spanos Cos. to his sons, Dean, who is chairman and CEO, and Michael, who is president.
+His two daughters, Dea Spanos Berberian and Alexis Spanos Ruhl, are board members.

 Despite his wealth, Mr. Spanos was an unpretentious man who was proud of his humble roots.
 He lived his whole life in Stockton and devoted himself to family, business and community.